underground-software/ILKD_course_materials/weekly_schedule.md

 Thursday:
  - L11
    - What do we want for presentations in this class, no exams means we have high expectations <https://kdlp.underground.software/course/fall2023/assignments/mid_pres_guide.md>
+   - We are able to run forbidden stuff when we are writing kernel code <https://kdlp.underground.software/course/fall2023/lectures/L06.md>
+    (priv_rdmsr_demo)

 Week 07 | 20 October 2024
 --